 What is Biblius?

-The Biblius project was developed in keeping with the MEES’ Digital Action Plan for Education and Higher Education.
+The Biblius project was developed in keeping with the Ministry of Education’s Digital Action Plan for Education and Higher Education.

 Biblius is an e-book lending platform for schools.
 It’s like a library, but in the digital realm:

-- DRM (digital “locks” on files) ensures that digital works can be loaned in compliance with copyright legislation;
+- DRMs (digital “locks” on files) ensure that digital works can be loaned in compliance with copyright legislation;

-- An interface allows searches in the e-collection and lets you browse the virtual shelves of the digital library;
+- The interface allows searches in the e-collection and lets you browse the virtual shelves of the digital library;

-- It includes features developed to facilitate use of the e-books for teaching purposes;
+- It includes features that facilitate the use of the e-books for teaching purposes;

-- It enables generation of detailed statistics on the e-collection and its user behaviours.
+- It enables the production of detailed statistics on the e-collection and its user behaviours.

-Just like print books found in schools’ physical libraries, the digital works available via the Biblius access platform are chosen and purchased by each school setting.
-This development of the e-collection takes into account local needs as well as publishers’ terms and conditions for use.
+Just like print books found in schools’ physical libraries, the digital works available via the Biblius platform are chosen and purchased by each school setting.
+This development of the e-collection takes into account local needs as well as publishers’ terms and conditions of use.

 In collaboration with book industry stakeholders, map out a new business model that offers a balance between fair compensation of rightsholders and use of works in school settings.

 Set up a training program and tools (e.g., guides, tutorials, capsules); provide support and guidance to school communities for implementation and use of the solution.

-Keep the communities informed of progress on the project.
+Keep the communities informed of the progress of the project.